Tuberculosis

-Why is this so?
 One theory I'm hearing from my medical friends, tuberculosis doesn't get much air play because the great majority of the victims are in developing countries.
 And it's been around forever.
-On the other hand WHO is getting humungous additional funding by pushing the bird flu scare.
+On the other hand, Coronavirus is getting humungous additional funding by pushing the COVID-19 scare.

 I don't believe that for one minute. . . . .
 Well, not more than a couple of minutes anyway.